artembelopolsky/HMS-tutorials/set_env.md

 # Working with packages
 *Python's* power resides in different packages designed for specific purposes.
 These packages need to be installed into your environment.
-For example, you can install *matplotlib* package, commonly used for plotting
+For example, you can install the *matplotlib* package, commonly used for plotting:

 ```
 conda install matplotlib
 ```

 # Listing installed packages
-At times it is handy to view all the packages that are currently installed in your environment
+At times, it is handy to view all the packages that are currently installed in your environment:

 ```
 conda list